 Going on a trip is fun, but the idea of leaving your pet behind can be scary.
 It’s difficult to rest and enjoy when you’re far away from the house and are thinking about you dogs missing you, not being fed properly, and worst thoughts of them getting lost or stolen keeps you in a panic mode.
 (Is it only me, or everyone else worries about this?)

 I’ve flown with my dog Ira boarded, at times when I’ve had no other options, but mostly, I’ve been fortunate enough to have a gathering of close friends who agree to stay at home and look after the pets if any of us have to leave the town.
 I know boarding is the ideal scenario for many people, and there are many fine kennels that will take the best care of your pet, but for me, I’ve felt more comfortable if Ira is at home, a place that is his turf, and where he is the most comfortable.

-Either way, whether you decide to have a close friend or neighbor look after your pet or you end up dog boarding, the following useful tips for pet handling when you’re away on holiday will keep your mind at ease while you enjoy your vacation, and return to a delighted pet.
+Either way, whether you decide to have a close friend or neighbour look after your pet or you end up dog boarding, the following useful tips for pet handling when you’re away on holiday will keep your mind at ease while you enjoy your vacation, and return to a delighted pet.

 1. Make certain that your pets have the latest pet ID tags.

 If in the worst case scenario your pet runs away from the house, you better have the updated pet ID tags on them with your contact numbers on it.
 This can help others to call you if they spot the pets wandering and lost on the streets and alleys.